Union Pacific Railroad: Facts and figures

 In addition, it owns 6,950 different pieces of maintenance of way work equipment.
 At the end of 2007, the average age of UP's locomotive fleet was 14.8 years, the freight car fleet 28 years.

 UP was ranked 134th on the 2019 Fortune 500 list of the largest United States corporations by revenue and had 41,967 employees.
-The Chief Executive Officer of Union Pacific since August 14, 2023, is Jim Vena, the President is Beth Whited, and the chairman of the board is Mike McCarthy.
+The Chief Executive Officer of Union Pacific since August 14, 2023, is Jim Vena, and the chairman of the board is Mike McCarthy.

 In 2019, Union Pacific has been rated the worst company to work for by 247wallst.com, citing Past CEO Lance Fritz's 12% approval rating and the 22% recommendation rating from Glassdoor.com.

 Passenger service

 A CNW North Line train stops at Wilmette, Illinois, in 1963.

 Commuter services

-When Union Pacific bought out the Chicago & North Western in 1995, it inherited the railroad's Metra commuter rail services in the Chicago metropolitan area: the Union Pacific North Line to Kenosha, Wisconsin, Northwest Line to Harvard, Illinois, and West Line to Elburn, Illinois, all of which operate from Ogilvie Transportation Center (the former North Western Station–a name still used by many Chicago residents).
+When Union Pacific bought out the Chicago and North Western in 1995, it inherited the railroad's Metra commuter rail services in the Chicago metropolitan area: the Union Pacific North Line to Kenosha, Wisconsin, Northwest Line to Harvard, Illinois, and West Line to Geneva, Illinois (which was later extended to Elburn, Illinois in 2006), all of which operate from Ogilvie Transportation Center (the former North Western Station–a name still used by many Chicago residents).
 In order to ensure uniformity across the Chicago area commuter rail system, trains were branded as Metra services and used Metra equipment.
 However, Union Pacific crews operated the trains under a purchase-of-service agreement.
 In 2025, UP transferred the control and operation of its commuter rail services and trains in Chicago to Metra.
-UP retains ownership of the right-of-ways of former Chicago & Northwestern lines radiating from Chicago and continues to oversee dispatching.
+UP retains ownership, performs maintenance of the right-of-ways of the three former Chicago & North Western lines radiating from Chicago, and continues to oversee dispatching.